 The Board acknowledges the importance of embedding sustainability within the organisation to achieve its business excellence and value creation.
 The Group always strives to satisfy its shareholders, stakeholders and community at large in fulfilling its social responsibility as a good corporate citizen in attaining sustainable growth.

-In 2017, a Sustainability Committee was established by the Group to formulate and drive our sustainability Agenda.
-A detailed inaugural report on our sustainability-related initiatives is available within this Annual Report.
+A detailed report on our sustainability-related initiatives is available within this Annual Report.

 PROSPECTS AND STRATEGIES